gate-computer/gate/README.md

 ### Normal build using Go

-Build requirements:

-  - The **gate** client program requires Go 1.13
-  - Other programs require Go 1.16
+Build requires Go toolchain version 1.18 or newer.

 The Gate programs can be built normally using the Go toolchain: